Lifecycle marketing: a complete guide to navigating the customer journey

 Instead of focusing only on what you say, think about how and when you deliver your marketing messages.
 Timing is everything in lifecycle marketing.
 Reaching out at key moments—like after a customer abandons their cart or when they’re likely ready to reorder—creates a sense of relevance that feels natural, not forced.

-Klaviyo can help you capture the audience data needed to create personalized email and SMS campaigns and flows that appeal to customers at all stages of their lifecycle.
+Ready to automate the customer journey with SMS, push notification, and email marketing automations?
+Klaviyo can help you capture the audience data you need to create personalized email and SMS campaigns and flows that appeal to customers at all stages of their lifecycle.